blytkerchan/blytkerchan.github.io/_posts/2014-11-08-adding-spi-support-to-the-brainf-interpreter.markdown

   - brainf---
   - SPI
   - VHDL
+excerpt: While at Chicago's O'Hare airport, waiting for my connecting flight to Reno, I had a bit of time to start coding on my BrainF interpreter again -- once I had found an outlet, that is.
+My goal was to add something that would allow something else to communicate with the interpreter.
+There are a few buses I like for this kind of thing, and SPI is one of them.
 ---

 While at Chicago's O'Hare airport, waiting for my connecting flight to Reno, I had a bit of time to start coding on my BrainF interpreter again -- once I had found an outlet, that is[^1].
 My goal was to add something that would allow something else to communicate with the interpreter.
 There are a few buses I like for this kind of thing, and SPI is one of them.